koyuawsmbrtn/ThinkPad-x260-macOS-OpenCore/README.md

 You can find the MacOS installation guide at the following link, [`click here`](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#downloading-macos)

 ## MacOS
-- Ventura (Tested, OpenCore)
-- Monterey (Tested, OpenCore)
-- Bigsur (Tested, OpenCore)
+Currently this repo supports `Sonoma`

-> Airportitwlm needs to be replaced according to the OS version used, the latest airportitwlm by default is for Monterey.
+> Airportitwlm needs to be replaced according to the OS version used, the latest airportitwlm by default is for Sonoma.
-> The current EFI supports Ventura out of box but wifi is slow.
+> The current EFI supports Sonoma out of box.
 Other features are intact.
-> The kext file already has airportitwlm for Monterey and Bigsur.
-Use propertree and enable it in config.plist accordingly.
 > To download latest Airportitwlm patch [`click here`](https://github.com/OpenIntelWireless/itlwm/releases)

 # Bios